 It’s never a good idea to buy email subscribers.
 It might seem like an effective shortcut, but it can harm your reputation and leave you with very few sales.

-Instead, use Crazy Egg tools to figure out how to optimize your conversion funnel.
+Instead, use Crazy Egg tools to figure out how to optimize your conversion funnel and learn how to gain subscribers fast.
 Where should your signup forms go?
 How should you format your landing pages?
 Heat maps, scroll maps, and other reports can show you where the best opportunities lie.

 Implement my nine tips on getting more email subscribers so you can boost your sales and keep your business profitable for years to come.